What is the Census?

 Each home will receive a mailed invitation to respond to a short questionnaire—online, by phone or by mail.
 This invitation will include an ID number, which you need in order to take the census.

 - By Phone – A phone number to respond will be included in the invitation letter sent via mail

 - By Mail – Week of March 12, everyone will receive an invitation via mail (will include a unique code to go online, phone, etc.)

 - Online - Using your computer, smart phone or tablet

-December: The Census Bureau will deliver counts to the President and Congress.
+The U. S. Census Bureau will deliver counts to the President.